TomaszWaszczyk/bwinners/ASSUMPTIONS.md

 - technical details of REST services
 - deployment and maintenance of the microservices
 - caching for fetched data to speed up the whole application
+- containerization of every microservice
+- monitoring in Prometheus

 Although I make simplifications, I want to share my suggestions how to make the system better: